ankitraj4096/HabitFlow/HELP_SUPPORT.md

 ### Friends & Social Features

 **Q: How do I add friends?**
-A: Go to Settings → Friends → Add Friend, then enter their username (case-sensitive).
+A: Go to Profile → Friends → Add Friend, then enter their username (case-sensitive).

 **Q: Can I assign tasks to friends?**
 A: Yes!
 Visit a friend's profile and tap "Assign Task" to create tasks for them.
+You can assign both regular and recurring tasks!

 **Q: How do I accept/reject task requests?**
 A: Check your inbox (📥 icon on the home page) for pending task assignments.
+You can accept, reject, or modify them.

 **Q: Can I see my friend's completed tasks?**
-A: Yes, visit their profile to view their task history, daily completions, and achievements.
+A: Yes!
+Visit their profile to view:
+- Their heatmap showing daily activity
+- Completed tasks for any specific day (tap any date on their heatmap)
+- Their tier progress and statistics
+- Their recurring task streaks

 **Q: How do I remove a friend?**
-A: Go to Settings → Friends, find the friend, and tap "Remove Friend".
+A: Go to Profile → Friends, find the friend, and tap "Remove Friend".

 **Q: Will my friends see all my tasks?**
-A: No, friends only see limited information like completion counts and tier progress, not your private task details.
+A: No, friends only see limited information like completion counts, tier progress, and heatmap.
+They won't see private task names or notes unless you assign a task to them.

+**Q: Can I view a friend's task history?**
+A: Yes!
+Tap on any date in their heatmap to see all tasks they completed that day, including recurring tasks.

 ---